-The following results apply to live births and not pregnancy rates per transfer, so this is the most important information about treatment statistics that a patient can receive.
+The following results apply to live births and not pregnancy rates per transfer, so this is the most important information on treatment statistics a patient can receive.

-IVF with donor egg success rates was developed for individual age groups of women, with the following assumptions:
+IVF with donor egg’ success rates were developed for individual age groups of women, with the following assumptions: